Why are there DIFFERENT

 Answer: As always in the Bible, BOTH accounts are correct because they speak of two different time periods.
 A quality Harmony of the Gospels should be able to lay out the time sequence of Jesus' entire life based on the four Gospel accounts.
 Luke's account is the actual event of Christ's birth in the manger.

-The time sequence from the birth of Jesus to him being taken to Nazareth is as follows.
+The time sequence from our Savior's birth to him being taken to Nazareth is as follows.

 Joseph is of the lineage of King David, who was born in Bethlehem.
 The Romans in 5 B.C. require all those in Judea to return to their ancestral home so that they can be counted (it really was for assessing what the people owned for the purposes of TAXES).
 Because of this decree Mary and Joseph travel to Bethlehem.
-It is in the city that Jesus Christ is born in a manger (Luke 2:1-20).
+It is in the city that Christ is born in a manger (Luke 2:1 - 20).

-On the eighth day after his birth Jesus is circumcised according to the law of God (Luke 2:21).
+On the eighth day after his birth he is circumcised according to the law of God (Luke 2:21).

 Jesus is then brought to Jerusalem's temple, after forty days of purification required by God's law, to be presented before God.
-Jesus' parents make an offering to the temple of two young birds.
-It is also during their visit to the temple that a priest named Simeon, while holding Jesus in his arms, prophesied about his mission in life and blessed his parents (Luke 2:22-35).
+His parents make an offering to the temple of two young birds.
+It is also during their visit to the temple that a priest named Simeon, prophesied about his mission in life and blessed his parents (Luke 2:22 - 35).